Cognipeer/smart-agent/docs/getting-started/README.md

 - A supported model provider API key (e.g. `OPENAI_API_KEY`) OR you can start with a fake model for offline experimentation.
 - Package manager: npm, pnpm, or yarn (examples assume npm).

-## Why Smart Agent?
+## Why this agent?

-You get: structured output, safe tool limits, optional planning/TODO mode, summarization of oversized context, multi-agent composition, and clear logging – all with a small surface area.
+You get: structured output, safe tool limits, optional planning/TODO mode (via SmartAgent), summarization of oversized context (SmartAgent), multi-agent composition, and clear logging – all with a small surface area.

 ## Install
 ```sh